TeppoJouttenus/curating/acquia/practices-and-workflows.md

     * git push origin master
         * This begins the upload to the repository.

-2. Database (Configurations and Content) - via drush sql-sync
+2. Database (Configurations and Content): via drush sql-sync

 This will push content types and configuration - and ALL content.
 For the first time, there doesn’t seem to be another way.